nebari-dev/nebari-demo/README.md

 <img src="./assets/keycloak-register-form.png" alt="" width="50%">

-> Your user account will promptly be deleted after the conclusion of the tutorial.
+> You login will be active through the weekend for those who wish to play with the platform some more.

 > The email address will serve as your username.
-We are not storing your email address and it will never be shared with anyone.
-You can also use a fake address here.
+We are not storing your email address and it will never be shared with anyone. **You can also use a fake address here**.

 4. In the Hub page that opens automatically, click on the "Start My Server" button.